orbitalquark/textadept/docs/manual.md

 ### Compile, Run, Build, and Test
 ---

 Textadept knows most of the commands that compile and/or run code in source files.
 It also knows some of the commands that build projects, and you can tell the editor how to run your project's test suite.
+Finally, you can run arbitary commands in the context of your project.
 Textadept recognizes many of the warning and error messages emitted by those commands and marks them as they occur in compile/run/build/test output.
 Double-clicking on a line with a warning or error jumps to its source.

-The following key bindings apply for compiling and running source files, and for building projects and running tests:
+The following key bindings apply for compiling and running source files, and for building projects and running tests and project commands:

 * Compile the current file via `Ctrl+Shift+R` on Windows, Linux, and BSD, `⌘⇧R` on macOS, and `M-^R` in the terminal version.